jbrayton/app-store-review-feed/README.md

 This will tell cron to run the script every four hours, at two minutes past the hour.
 You will want to customize that.
 You will also need to replace “/home/myaccount/app-store-review-feed” with the appropriate directory and “/usr/bin/bundle” with the path to your bundle binary.

-After you have executed the script at least once, you can subscribe to the resulting JSON feeds via your news reader or aggregation service of choice.
+After you have executed the script at least once, you can subscribe to the resulting JSON feeds from your news reader or aggregation service of choice.

 ## Notes

 * This script will only retrieve the first page of each feed.
 It will combine all reviews into a one-page feed.
 This might be inadequate for an app with a very high volume of reviews.
 * Not every news reader or aggregation service supports JSON feed.
 * If the script encounters any error, it will stop.
 You may want to configure your monitoring to ensure that the JSON feed file for the last app in your configuration file was generated recently.
 * By default the script sleeps for two seconds between every HTTPS request to Apple.
-This makes the script take just over a minute per app.
+This makes the script take about a minute per app.
-* There was some guesswork involved in reducing the [list of all storefront country codes](https://affiliate.itunes.apple.com/resources/documentation/linking-to-the-itunes-music-store/) to the 28 unique feed URLs.
+* There was some guesswork involved in reducing the [list of all storefront country codes](https://affiliate.itunes.apple.com/resources/documentation/linking-to-the-itunes-music-store/) to the 28 feed URLs with unique entries.
 I think I got this right, but I cannot be certain of this for countries where none of my apps have reviews.

 Pull requests welcome.